hi2ska2/gmaxwell/README.md

 # gmaxwell

-Open-source version of the G-Maxwell, an EM simulator
+A public version for the GitHub, created on April 12, 2018